truenas/documentation/content/SCALETutorials/Apps/EnterpriseApps/_index.md

 ## Directory Services

 TrueNAS SCALE allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.
 You should know your Kerberos realm and keytab information.
-You may need to supply your LDAP server host name, LDAP server base and bind distinguished names (DN) and the bind password.
+You may need to supply your LDAP server host name, LDAP server base and bind distinguished names (DN), and the bind password.

 Determine the container and node port numbers.
 TrueNAS SCALE requires that the node port be above 9000.
 Ensure that the ports are not already in use.